Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 <a name="interstitial" />
 ##Interstitial Ads
-Interstitial Ads are displayed before or after a certain content page or action, such as upon entering a stage, between stages, while waiting for an action, upon exiting the application and more.
+Interstitial Ads are full page ads, displayed before or after a certain content page or action, such as upon entering a stage, between stages, while waiting for an action, upon exiting the application and more.
+There are three ways of integrating Interstitial Ads: **Exit Ads**, **Autostitial Ads** and **Standard Interstitial Ads**.
+**Exit Ads** - show an ad upon exiting your application
+**Autostitial Ads** - show an ad automatically between activities
+**Standard Interstitial Ads** - show an ad at a specific location(s) in your application

 ###Showing Exit Ads
 To show an ad upon exiting your application when pressing the 'Back' button, override the ```onBackPressed()``` method and add the method ```StartAppAd.onBackPressed(this)``` BEFORE the method ```super.onBackPressed()``` (```this``` is the activity/application context):